jolicode/ApacheTikaBundle/README.md

         tika_port: 9998
 ```

-Step 4: Instanciate a client
+Step 4: Instantiate a client
 -------------------------

-In your controller, you can instanciate a client like this:
+In your controller, you can instantiate a client like this:

 ```php
 <?php